-Let us comment on the uncertainties in the calculations.
+Let us comment on the uncertainties in the current calculations.
 Firstly, we have neglected the conductive current \cite{Deng:2012pc,Stephanov:2013tga, Hirono:2012rt} in this study.
 It also makes a contribution to charge quadrupole deformation in the QGP (see Fig.~\ref{fig:EMfield}).
 Secondly, we have also neglected the back reaction of matter to electromagnetic fields.
 The back reactions would affect the duration time of the magnetic field, which is treated as parameters in this study.
 In order to quantify this effect, we have to calculate the time evolutions of dynamical electromagnetic fields simultaneously.
 Thirdly, the effects of the QCD sphalerons can be also important since it reduces the axial charge.
-Consideration of these effects is left as future work.
+Consideration of these effects is left for future works.

 \emph{Summary.---} In this Letter, we have performed the first numerical simulation of anomalous hydrodynamics.
 We have developed a numerical code to study anomalous transport effects quantitatively and applied the code to heavy-ion collision experiments.

 We have demonstrated the chiral magnetic wave in the expanding quark-gluon plasma and found that the charge quadrupole deformation is produced even if there is no initial vector charge.
-We have also shown that the slope parameter $r_e$ is not a proper signal for the CMW since the slope is also present in the absence of anomaly.
-The results of simulations indicate that the intercepts, $\Delta v_2(A_\pm=0)$, are sensitive to the anomalous effects.
+We have also shown that the finite slope parameter $r_e$ is not a proper signal for the anomalous transport effects, since the slope can be also present even in the absence of anomaly.
+The results of simulations indicate that the intercepts, $\Delta v_2^\pm(A_\pm=0)$, are robustly sensitive to the anomalous effects.